nahrs/ProjectNexus/README.md

 The ground could be expanded considering that there is so much water at the moment.
 This is mostly a proof of concept type thing anyway.
 If this were to become more fleshed out, we'd probably want our own custom artwork.

+Manic Mania should play like an arcade game.
+Start with a timer and successful deliveries add time

+Just dropping down some thoughts, I may have already written this above, but here is a small checklist of things I think are needed to make this game

+* spawner (ideally written abstractly because cops and packages and drop off points)

+* we need collision, I want to have side walk that can have some pedestrians on it (spawner) cars that drive around on the road.
+I want to give extra points for riding opposite lane as well as sidewalk.
+Collisions should slow you down or knock you off the bike if you are riding fast enough and stop quickly enough. "grass or other surfaces should slow you down